 Your temporary license enables access to recent versions of Adobe Creative Cloud desktop apps such as Adobe Photoshop, Adobe Illustrator, Adobe InDesign and more.
 By default, you can download the latest version of the apps, however you may install a previous version as well.

-These licenses do not include mobile apps, Creative Cloud Libraries, Creative Cloud Assets, or shared files and workflows.
+These licenses do not include mobile apps, Creative Cloud Libraries, Creative Cloud Assets, Lightroom Photos, or shared files and workflows.
 Any assets and files created in the cloud are still available to you, but you won’t be able to import or save files to Creative Cloud.
 You can save them to your local computer instead.

 If you're using an account that has assets stored in Creative Cloud and access to Creative Cloud services, those assets and services are accessible from within apps installed through this offer.